The Alnwick Playhouse

 The Alnwick Playhouse is an arts centre, theatre and cinema in the town of Alnwick in Northumberland, England.
-It is also the headquarters of the NTC Touring Theatre Company.
+It is a cultural hub, offering a diverse programme of theatre, music, film, community events and more.
+Alnwick Playhouse is a registered charity committed to inspiring creativity and enriching lives through the arts.

-The building itself consists of many different parts.
-There is the main stage (with green room behind it) and an auditorium that sits over 200 people.
-Underneath the auditorium is a bar area with seating.
-On the ground floor, there is a foyer, a box office, a workshop, the NTC Touring Company office and a small 'black box theatre' style performance/rehearsal space with some limited seating.
+The venue includes an auditorium seating over 250 people, a studio space seating 60 people, a visual art gallery, cafe, and bar.
+The organization works with local communities to offer access to art and culture.

 History

 The Playhouse was originally built in 1925 as a 700-seat cinema and occasional music hall.
 The Playhouse eventually closed in 1979.
 The NTC Touring Theatre Company bought the building and converted the ground floor.
 The upper floor was leased out to The Alnwick District Playhouse Trust who re-opened the newly refurbished Alnwick Playhouse in December, 1990.
 It has remained open since then.